Beat the Blank Page of Doom FOR GOOD

 How Do I Join the Moxie Writers' Power Hour?

-Simple: hit the button below and you'll be whisked to the payment page – it's just £99 a month (+VAT where applicable) for a minimum of 20 hours live writing (plus all the other awesome perks of membership).
+Simple: hit the button below and you'll be whisked to the payment page – it's just £100 a month for a minimum of 40 hours live writing (plus all the other awesome perks of membership).

 Fill in your details, then check your email for further instructions.

 You have nothing to lose (you can cancel anytime) – and everything to gain!

 p.s. you may be wondering why I'm charging for this.
 Two reasons:

 - Accountability and skin in the game.
 I want you to be motivated to actually turn up and write.